|Homepage:||Click to visit|

 Students must take four courses, each worth one TCNJ unit (four credits).
-The Spring 2017 course schedule at the Instituto Franklin offers a wide variety of options – practically the entire TCNJ curriculum in Spanish is available, thus allowing students the opportunity to combine courses that might not be offered at TCNJ at the same time in a given semester.
+The course schedule (see the Spring 2019 schedule here) at the Instituto Franklin offers a wide variety of options – practically the entire TCNJ curriculum in Spanish is available, thus allowing students the opportunity to combine courses that might not be offered at TCNJ at the same time in a given semester.
 Quite a few topics courses are also on offer, as is a course focusing on Spanish theatre – acting in Spanish as well as studying plays and playwrights!
 We hope that students will find at least one course that opens up an entirely new learning opportunity – one that might not be open to them in New Jersey.
 The list of courses in the academic program will be updated as frequently as possible to allow students to plan their study abroad semesters.
 Students interested in earning credit for service-learning/volunteering activities – SPA 223 Experiential Learning.

-Tentative List of Spring 2018 Courses:
+Tentative List of Spring 2019 Courses:

 The following courses are listed with a TCNJ course number.
 The Department Chair still must approve of the relevant coursework even though it has a TCNJ course listing.
 These classes are tentative and subject to change.
 Please see Instituto Franklin's course listings for further information.